Make that special someone’s heart sing without breaking the bank with these only-in-DC affordable date ideas.

 Two of the world’s most incredible stones live at the National Museum of Natural History, which is located on the National Mall and is admission-free.
 The Hope Diamond, which has historical roots dating back to the late 1600s, is on display at the museum’s National Gem and Mineral collection.
 The jaw-dropping Carmen Lúcia Ruby, one of the largest ruby gemstones on record, can also be seen in the collection.
 Make sure to check the museum's website for hours and safety protocols.

 Dig deeper into American lore when you and your special someone make your way to the Library of Congress, another of DC’s many historical landmarks.
 The nation’s largest library holds 28 million cataloged books and 58 million manuscripts.
 You’ll also be wowed by the stunning Gilded Age architecture.
 Timed entry tickets are free but must be secured online ahead of your in-person visit.

 One of the signature landmarks in DC is the Dupont Circle Fountain, dedicated to American naval hero Samuel Francis Du Pont, made of marble and adorned with three sculptures.
 The gorgeous fountain serves as the epicenter of one of DC’s most exciting neighborhoods, with a surrounding plaza that frequently features locals playing chess or lounging on benches.
 Stroll through, take in the atmosphere, then adventure in one of the city’s most prominent areas.
-After a long day of exploring, rendez-vous at the boutique Embassy Row Hotel.
+After a long day of exploring, rendezvous at The Ven at Embassy Row.

 When the temps cool down, there's plenty of ways to keep warm at The Wharf.
 There’s a fire pit for s'mores and 'The Torch,' the official beacon greeting vessels and acting as a lighthouse for DC’s awesome waterfront development.
-As pier-goers, you and your boo can crowd around The Torch and marvel at its 14-foot-gas-powered flame.
+As pier-goers, you and your beloved can crowd around The Torch and marvel at its 14-foot-gas-powered flame.